The delay of the harvest strengthens the Chilean blueberry market

 The delay in the start of the Chilean blueberry season has led to a stronger market than last year.
 The cooler temperatures delayed the harvest, because the producers were waiting for the fruit to mature, but now the volume is on the way and it is expected that maritime containers will arrive around the New Year.

-“The season was supposed to start in the first week of November, but it actually started towards the end of that month,” says Hugo Díaz of Andean Fruit LLC.
-“As the temperatures were cooler, the berries did not acquire their color or sugars, so the growers had to wait a few more weeks.
-But now the volume is constant and the quality is very good”.
+“The season was supposed to start in the first week of November, but it actually started towards the end of that month,” says Hugo Díaz of Andean Fruit LLC. «As the temperatures were cooler, the berries did not acquire the color nor the sugars, so the producers had to wait a few more weeks.
+But now the volume is constant and the quality is very good.

 Air transport is more difficult